jromainkrupa/jromainkrupa/README.md

 - 💻 I’m currently working at [Komin.io](https://fr.komin.io/) as Fullstack Developer to build a SaaS to help employees share their knowledge across their organisation.
 - 💎 I'm the creator of [RubyOnRailsJobs](https://www.ruby-on-rails-jobs.com/en) a Job board and developer directory dedicated to Ruby.
 - 👨‍🏫 teacher at [Le Wagon](https://www.lewagon.com/fr)
-- 🚀  nd also creator of [Yoopla ATS](https://www.yoopla-ats.com/en) a simple CRM + ATS + Chrome extension dedicated to freelance recruiters.
+- 🚀 Creator of [Yoopla ATS](https://www.yoopla-ats.com/en) a simple CRM + ATS + Chrome extension dedicated to freelance recruiters.

 Feel free to reach out to me on [Linkedin](https://www.linkedin.com/in/jromaink/)